mayankkumar2/algorithm-implementation-in-golang/README.md

 - shortestDistance.go - the algorithm finds the distance between 2 points in a 2D plane with O(n log n)
 - BFS - check the wikipediaScaper repo
 - Prority Queue - check wikipediaScaper repo
+- intervalSelection.go - check the maximum number of interval that can be selected from a set of intervals with no ovelap

 #### I'll be updating the repo with more of the algorithms I've implemented for projects.